jidongxiao/CSCI1200-DataStructures/hws/03_amazon_prime/README.md

 }
 ```

+This function will help you to parse information from the input file, and update the matrix.
+This function takes three arguments, the first argument is a two-dimensional integer pointer, which is expected to point to the beginning memory location of a two-dimensional array, known as the matrix pointer.
+This function assumes the caller allocates and reclaims memory for matrix.
+The second argument is the index i, indicating which row of the matrix will be updated.
+The third argument is the string line, which represents one line of the input file.

-Let's take the first line of the [movieRatings.txt](movieRatings.txt) as an example.
+To understand what this function does, let's take the first line of the [movieRatings.txt](movieRatings.txt) as an example.

 ```console
 (87,3) (11,1) (14,1) (31,4) (101,4) (21,2) (23,1) (3,4) (38,5) (100,2) (109,1) (80,4) (15,3) (71,5) (52,5) (67,2) (78,2) (69,3) (72,2) (93,4) (35,3) (102,4) (81,4) (107,4) (79,4) (58,1) (105,5) (90,2) (6,3) (9,3) (53,4) (59,2) (62,2) (94,2) (54,2) (85,3) (57,5) (5,4) (32,4) (39,2) (42,2)